 - Instant Pot Spaghetti

-Instant Pot Tuna Casserole
+Instant Pot Tuna Casserole Recipe

-- ½ (12 ounce package) Uncooked Egg Noodles, (about 3 cups)
+- 6 ounces Uncooked Egg Noodles, (about 3 cups)

-- 1 (5 ounce can) Tuna, drained
+- 1 (5-ounce can) Tuna, drained

-- 1 cup Frozen Peas, or canned or fresh
+- 1 cup Frozen Peas, thawed

 - 1 medium Carrot, diced (about 1 cup)